-Section V: Pesticides and Other Contaminants
+Section V: Pesticides and Contaminants

 Burma defers to ASEAN and Codex maximum residue levels (MRL) standards for pesticide residues in food and contaminants.
-Importers will often request that the government test imported products so that they can labeled the imported products as being safe for human consumption, especially for mycotoxins and aflatoxin.
+Importers will often request that the government test imported products so that they can label the imported products as being safe for human consumption, especially for mycotoxins and aflatoxins.
 Imported products generally do not undergo pesticide residue testing.
-On August 9, 2018, Burma banned the use of 41 pesticides and restricted seven pesticides.
-The list of banned and restricted pesticides in Burma is available at http://ppdmyanmar.org/pesticide-registration-board.
+On July 1, 2021, Burma pesticides registration board published the list of 55 Active Ingredient (AI) which are not allowed to import and use in Burma (Table 10).